Updated: August 29, 2022

 Growing up we didn’t eat a lot of desserts or sweet snacks in our house.
 When we did they were often fruit-based and they were always a special treat.
-One of my favorites was when my mom had Fig Newtons.
-Coming home from school, these were a welcome treat!
-When I discovered dried figs as an adult, memories of those afterschool treats came rushing back!
-I recently found some dried figs in my pantry and what better way to use them than make these delicious spiced fig bars.
+One of my favorites was Fig Newtons – remember those?
+Soft and chewy and oh so yummy!
+Here’s my homemade take on them – a spiced oatmeal fig bar recipe!

 Types of Figs

 - Mission – This is the type I see in our stores most often and the kind that I buy dried.
-They are deep purple color – almost black on the outside and are light pink on the inside.
-I think they are rich, sweet, and savory.
+They are deep purple in color – almost black on the outside and light pink on the inside.
+They are rich, sweet, and savory.
 I love to eat them fresh or chopped and added to a salad.

 - Kadota – These figs have a light green color on the outside but are a rich, dark pink hue on the inside.
 They are supposed to have a much milder, almost bright flavor.
 I’ve only ever found these dried in our local stores.